khaiwyon/materials/week_2/day_1/1_adding_images.md

 - The second part (`file_field`) creates a html file field input where you will be able to upload your image into the database.

-- With this done, your challenge is to add the same of comments and posts forms (new and edit).
+- With this done, your `challenge` is to add the same of comments and posts forms (new and edit).
 Note that your `new` form may not need the image previewer.
+Remember to also add it in other pages where you would need it, for example `posts index` and `comments index`

 - One final tweak, we'll need to allow `:image` to be permitted as a parameters now in your controllers so add them appropriately into your `strong params` for `posts and `comments`.